Last updated on May 28th, 2025 at 05:17 pm

 Pros

-- These seats can often help if you suffer with travel sickness.
-Being ahead of the front axle can reduce the feelings of sickness
+- Help with Travel Sickness: These seats can often help if you suffer from travel sickness.
+Being ahead of the front axle can reduce the feelings of nausea.

-- The front step can often be lowered on a coach to make it easier to board or exit the coach.
+- Easier Boarding: The front step can often be lowered on a coach, making it easier to board or exit.

 Cons

-- Can feel a bit of pressure to get off the coach quickly if the coach is full and only the front door is being used.
+- Pressure to Exit Quickly: You may feel a bit of pressure to get off the coach quickly if it is full and only the front door is being used.

 Seats in the Middle Section of the Coach